Exploring blazars through sonification. Visual and auditory insights into multifrequency variability: Introduction

-As \cite{kramer1999sonification}~defines it, data sonification as ``the transformation of data relations into perceived relations in an acoustic signal for the purposes of facilitating communication or interpretation'' highlights sonification as a valuable supplementary instrument for comprehending information.
-Unlike the sense of vision, hearing excels in perceiving information over time, as well as recognising patterns and momentary fluctuations.
-Therefore, sonification proves to be an excellent aid in enhancing knowledge understanding~\citep{guttman2005hearing}.
+In this context, \cite{kramer1999sonification}~define data sonification as ``the transformation of data relations into perceived relations in an acoustic signal for the purposes of facilitating communication or interpretation.''
+This definition positions sonification as a supplementary tool that can aid in understanding complex datasets.
+Research indicates that the human auditory system is particularly effective at perceiving information distributed over time and detecting temporal patterns, often outperforming vision in these tasks \citep{mcadams1993}.
+Consequently, sonification proves to be an effective method for enhancing comprehension of temporal and sequential information, revealing trends, fluctuations, and correlations in datasets that might be less apparent in visual representations alone ~\citep{guttman2005hearing}.

-Another definition of data sonification, provided by \cite{hermann2008taxonomy}, characterises it as a technique that takes data as its input and produces sound signals, possibly in response to optional additional stimulation or triggering.
-This broad definition encompasses any process that uses data to create auditory outputs and can be referred to as sonification, if and only if the following conditions are satisfied:
+Another definition of data sonification, provided by \cite{hermann2008taxonomy}, characterises it as a technique that takes data as its input and produces sound signals.
+In some cases, the generation of these sounds may be influenced by additional stimuli or triggers, which are optional and not strictly necessary for the process.
+This broad definition considers as sonification any process that uses data to create auditory output if the following conditions are satisfied:

 \begin{itemize}

 \item The sound reflects objective properties or relations of the input data.

 \item The transformation is systematic.
 This means that there is a precise definition provided of how the data (and optional interactions) cause the sound to change.